 The visa has three main streams:

-• Temporary work rights in Australia
+- Temporary work rights in Australia

 Labour Agreement Stream

-Eligibility Requirements for Subclass 482
+General Eligibility Requirements

-Applicants generally need:
+Applicants generally must:

 2. Employer Nomination Scheme Visa (Subclass 186)

-This visa allows skilled workers nominated by an Australian employer to live and work in Australia permanently.
+This visa allows eligible skilled workers nominated by an Australian employer to live and work in Australia permanently.

 Streams Under the Subclass 186 Visa